Skip to main content

 Allergic Reactions as a Side Effect of Oregano

-In some cases, you should be careful when using oregano because the medicinal herb can bring unpleasant side effects.
-Below we show risks that may arise from taking oregano.
+In some cases, you should be careful when using oregano because the medicinal herb can have some unpleasant side effects.
+Below we explain some of the risks that may arise from eating oregano.

 Allergic Reactions

-Oregano belongs to the labiates family and may cause you to have an allergic reaction.
-If you notice itching, rashes or shortness of breath in connection with the application, you should immediately go to the doctor and clarify a possible allergy.
+Oregano belongs to the Labiatae family and may cause you to have an allergic reaction.
+If you notice any itching, rashes or shortness of breath in connection with using oregano, you should go to the doctor immediately and check whether you have an allergy.

 Inhibition of Iron Absorption

-Since the medicinal herb inhibits iron absorption, you should take the highly concentrated oregano oil preferably two hours before or after eating.
-This is especially true if you suffer from iron deficiency.
+Since the medicinal herb inhibits iron absorption, it’s best to take the highly-concentrated oregano oil two hours before or after eating.
+This is especially applicable if you suffer from an iron deficiency.

 Oregano May Induce Labor in Pregnant Women

-In pregnancy, your body needs a lot of folic acid for the healthy development of your baby.
-At this point, the consumption of spinach or pistachios is recommended.
+During pregnancy, your body needs a lot of folic acid for the healthy development of your baby so the consumption of spinach or pistachios is recommended.

-When it comes to surergy and you suffer from a bleeding disorder or taking medication like aspirin, heparin or warfarin you must stop the consumtion of oregano at least two weeks before.
+If you plan to have surgery and also suffer from a bleeding disorder or take medication like aspirin, heparin or warfarin, you must stop eating oregano at least two weeks beforehand.

 Liver Damage from Contaminated Oregano